Ropes & Gray and Boston College Law School Co-Host Summit on IP and Innovation in a Time of Disruption and Uncertainty

 This year’s event drew over 250 lawyers and business executives from technology and life sciences companies, academia, and government.
 Featuring over 35 speakers from China, Germany and the United States, the panels explored complex and timely topics such as the development, production and distribution of COVID-19 vaccines and treatments; digital health considerations in China; emerging trends in IP and innovation; deal-making in times of escalating international sanctions and trade disputes; and the regulatory landscape for life sciences companies in the US, Europe and China.

-In addition, Ropes & Gray IP litigation partner Charlotte Jacobsen; IP transactions partner Melissa Rones; life sciences regulatory & compliance partners Kellie Combs and Katherine Wang; private equity transactions partners Minh-Chau Le and Amanda Morrison; IP litigation counsel Sam Brenner; IP transactions counsel David Chen; litigation & enforcement counsel Brendan Hanifin also spoke at the event.
+In addition, Ropes & Gray IP transactions partner Melissa Rones; life sciences regulatory & compliance partners Kellie Combs and Katherine Wang; private equity transactions partner Minh-Chau Le; IP litigation counsel Sam Brenner; IP transactions counsel David Chen; litigation & enforcement counsel Brendan Hanifin also spoke at the event.

 A complete list of panels, speakers and recordings is available here.